tejasnikumbh/viewings_service/README.md

    	 	```javascript
    	 	 [
+   	 		"as_host" :
+   	 		[
    	 			{
-   	 		 "host_id": 1,
+   	 				"id": 1,
    	 		 		"tenant_id": 2,
     	    				"messages": [
     					"Viewing requested at a particular time by Tejas",
-    			"Viewing declined by Ralph"
+    					"Viewing declined by Ralph"]
-    		]
     	 			},
     	 			{
-    	    "host_id": 2,
+   	 				"id": 1,
+   	 		 		"tenant_id": 3,
+    	    				"messages": [
+    					"Viewing requested at a particular time by Tejas",
+    					"Viewing declined by Ralph"]
+    	 			},{
+   	 				"id": 1,
-    		 "tenant_id": 2,
+   	 		 		"tenant_id": 5,
+    	    				"messages": [
+    					"Viewing requested at a particular time by Tejas",
+    					"Viewing declined by Ralph"]
+    	 			},
+    	 		]
+    			"as_tenant":
+    			[
+    				{
+    	    				"id": 1,
+    		 			"host_id": 4,
 	    	    			"message": [
     					"Viewing requested at a particular time by Tejas",
     					"Viewing accepted by Gelator"]
+    	 			},{
+    	    				"id": 1,
+    		 			"host_id": 6,
+	    	    			"message": [
+    					"Viewing requested at a particular time by Tejas",
+    					"Viewing accepted by Gelator"]
+    	 			},{
+    	    				"id": 1,
+    		 			"host_id": 7,
+	    	    			"message": [
+    					"Viewing requested at a particular time by Tejas",
+    					"Viewing accepted by Gelator"]
     	 			}
+    	 		]
     	 	]
     	```
     	- Similar for host, with same host id in response